helenzhou6/FAC-Notes/weekEight.md

     ```
     * We split the server out into a different file so that our tests don't hang because the server is listening still
 * `app.js` (is like `router.js`, but also called `server.js` 🙄)
+    * The `router.js` file should have the endpoints, whilst the `app.js` file should contain the middlewares (including cookie sessions)
     ```js
     app.disable('x-powered-by');
     app.use(compression());